joaopedrolourencoaffonso/python_smallstep/8-version/README.md

 I have managed to automate the renew of the quart_bundle.pem.
 I have also managed to find and fix some new bugs as well as correct some wrong mistakes.

 ## Python 3.7
 I may not have posted this before, but I'm currently working within an virtual enviroment.
-This was not important as this virtualenviroment is for the support of quart (that isn't called on the ```certificate.py```, however, one day, I tried o run the script from within the enviroment, and it showd this error message:
+This was not important as this virtualenviroment is for the support of quart (that isn't called on the ```certificate.py```), however, one day, I tried o run the script from within the enviroment, and it showed this error message:
 ```
 ('Connection aborted.', OSError(0, 'Error'))
 ...